calfus-open-source/magikube-docs/docs/how-to/Apps/Frontend/React.md

 To deploy a React application along with its cloud infrastructure, please follow these steps:

 1. Create a new project
+    - The PROJECT_NAME should be in lowercase and must not include any capital letters.
 ```bash
 magikube new PROJECT_NAME
 ```